PyroLife ITN Training Event 4:

 ECTS | 3 ECTS (84 hours) | |

-Course Completition | All participants are expected to prepare to 1) prepare insights/lessons that others can learn from your own research in the context of Integrated Fire Management; 2) actively contribute to the group assignment throughout the whole course; 3) actively contribute to the final discussions on the way forward.
-In the case that the course coordinators consider a participant’s contribution to the course is not what can be expected from a PhD candidate, an additional assignment after the course may have to be done to complete the course |
+Course Completition | All participants were expected to prepare to 1) prepare insights/lessons that others can learn from your own research in the context of Integrated Fire Management; 2) actively contribute to the group assignment throughout the whole course; 3) actively contribute to the final discussions on the way forward.
+In the case that the course coordinators considered a participant’s contribution to the course is not what can be expected from a PhD candidate, an additional assignment after the course may have had to be done to complete the course |

 |

-Lecturers and group coaches | a.o.
-Cathelijne Stoof (WUR)
+Lecturers and group coaches | Among others, Cathelijne Stoof (WUR)

 Peter Moore (FAO/ consultant)